ARHS declared “near-pandemic” levels of flu like illnesses - The Appalachian Online

 “They try to make predictions about how they are going to set up the vaccines based on those data,” Rayman said.
 “But there are a lot of other things that figure into that whole scenario so it’s not a perfect science.”

-Rayman said that the elderly, small children and those with compromised immune systems are at greater risk for the flu.
-She also said the impact of the flu is different for each person that contracts it.
+Rayman said that the elderly, small children and those with compromised immune systems arewould be at greater risk for the flu.
+She also said the impact of the flu is different for anyone who contracts it.

 “Treat it seriously.
 That’s why they tell you to get your flu shots.
 Just try to take precautions in terms of good, general health habits.
 That’s the best thing that you can do, which would be diet, exercise, stress reduction,” Rayman said.